tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 An `Amendment` Test `Response.result` SHOULD consist of a set of key:value pairs, where each key is an `Information Element` to be modified, and each value is a proposed new value for that `Information Element`.
 The `Response.result` key:value pairs SHOULD be a JSON serialization of the proposed changes.

 Under the Fitness For Use Framework, `Amendment` Tests may propose changes to processes as well as data.
-BDQ prescribes no structure for the `Response.result` of an `Amendment` Test' that proposes changes to processes.
+BDQ prescribes no structure for the `Response.result` of an `Amendment` Test that proposes changes to processes.
 Implementers MAY develop their own structures and serializations for the `Response.result` of `Amendment` Tests that propose changes to processes.

 ### 5.1.2 Response Serialization and Presentation (normative)